saibotsivad/svelte-browserify-wrapper/README.md

-In your web app you want to use something cool like the [mediator](https://github.com/TehShrike/mannish) pattern to decouple your components from your services.
+In your web app you want to use something cool like the [mediator](https://github.com/TehShrike/mannish) pattern to decouple your components from your services, but in order for that pattern to be really useful you need to have a singleton property available to all your components

-But importing a global into your component means that testing suddenly becomes more difficult, since you can't mock those services very easily.
+You know that importing a global into your component is a bad idea, but what are you supposed to do?!

-Instead, use this browserify transform as part of your build.
+Use this browserify transform as part of your build!

 * Components are written as though there is a mediator method available.
-* Tests mock that mediator, so they are testable without modifying globals.
+* Tests mock that mediator, so they are testable without accessing singletons.
 * The browserify bundle creates a singleton mediator, which the components use.

 ## bigger example